 For this reason, ginger may have a role in helping control blood sugar levels.

 Improved heart health

 Ginger tea may help improve heart health and lower blood pressure.

 Ginger tea is safe to drink.
-However, people should avoid consuming more than 5 g of it per day.
+However, people should avoid consuming more than

 - a low birth weight